mohitpai/journey-optimizer.en/help/using/messages/alerts.md

 * **[!UICONTROL The email version of the message is empty]**: this error is displayed when the email content has not been configured.
 Learn how to design email content in [this section](../design/design-emails.md).

-* **[!UICONTROL Preset doesn’t exist]**: you cannot publish your message if the preset you have selected is deleted after the message creation.
-If this error occurs, select another preset in the message **[!UICONTROL Properties]**.
-Learn more on branding in [this section](../configuration/about-subdomain-delegation.md).
+* **[!UICONTROL Surface doesn’t exist]**: you cannot use your message if the surface you have selected is deleted after the message creation.
+If this error occurs, select another surface in the message **[!UICONTROL Properties]**.
+Learn more on channel surfaces in [this section](../configuration/message-presets.md).

 * **[!UICONTROL Push iOS/Android payload has exceeded limit of 4KB]**: the push notification size cannot exceed 4KB.
 To respect this limit, try to reduce the use of images or emojis.
 Learn how to manage your push notification content in [this section](create-push.md).

 >[!CAUTION]
 >
-> To be able to publish your message, you need to resolve all **error** alerts.
+> To be able to use your message, you need to resolve all **error** alerts.

 <!--Other issues can stop publication such as:
 * The push notification title is empty-->